Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Score now increases when player gets powerups and eats ghosts
   - Map data now leads from relative path rather than absolute path
   - Removed some unnecessary files
+  - Added Tests
+  - Fixed formatting of code to ensure no lines are longer than 100 characters